towfiqislambd/towfiqislambd/README.md

 ###

-<p align="left">Motivated and detail-oriented Frontend Web Developer with hands-on experience in building modern, responsive, and user-friendly web applications using Next.js, React, and TypeScript.
+Motivated and detail-oriented Frontend Web Developer with hands-on experience in building modern, responsive, and user-friendly web applications using Next.js, React, and TypeScript.
 Proven ability to collaborate effectively with UI/UX designers and backend developers in fast-paced, team-oriented environments.
 Adept at managing multiple projects, solving complex bugs, and communicating with clients to deliver clean, scalable, and high-performing solutions.
-<br><br>✨ Fixing bugs since 2023<br>📚 I'm currently learning Next JS<br>🎯 Goals: .Build a Career with Web Development</p>

 ###